DotNetAnalyzers/StyleCopAnalyzers/NewAnalyzerTemplate/NewAnalyzerTemplate/NewAnalyzerTemplate/ReadMe.txt

 If you would like to try your analyzer out, or if you would like to debug at any step of the tutorial, make sure you are in debug mode and press F5.
 This will launch a second instance of Visual Studio with your analyzer deployed as a VSIX (Visual Studio Extension).
-You can then open a new file and any messages from your analyzer will appear.
+You can then open a new file, write an if statement, and any messages from your analyzer will appear.

 If you would like to see the syntax tree of your if statement being analyzed you can follow the steps below.
 	* Go to Tools->Extensions and Updates->Online, and install Roslyn Syntax Visualizer.
 	* Re-start Visual Studio.
+	* Again, you can open a newfile and write an if statement.
-	* Go to View->Other Windows->Roslyn Syntax Visualizer.
+	* Go to View->Other Windows->Roslyn Syntax Visualizer to see the if statement syntax tree.
-The Roslyn Syntax Visulaizer is extremely useful when writing analyzers as it helps you determine exactly which syntax node you need to locate for a particular diagnostic.
+The Roslyn Syntax Visualizer is extremely useful when writing analyzers as it helps you determine exactly which syntax node you need to locate for a particular diagnostic.

 Packaging
 ---------
 Building this project will produce an analyzer .dll (dynamic-link library), as well as the following two ways you may wish to package that analyzer:
 	 * A NuGet package (.nupkg file) that will add your assembly as a